krahets/hello-algo/en/docs/chapter_dynamic_programming/intro_to_dynamic_programming.md

     end
     ```

-Observe Figure 14-4, **after memoization, all overlapping subproblems only need to be computed once, optimizing the time complexity to $O(n)$**, which is a tremendous leap.
+Observe Figure 14-4: **after memoization, all overlapping subproblems need to be computed only once, reducing the time complexity to $O(n)$**, which is a tremendous leap.

 ![Recursion tree with memoization](intro_to_dynamic_programming.assets/climbing_stairs_dfs_memo_tree.png){ class="animation-figure" }